noloco-io/python-sdk/README.md

 $ source env/bin/activate
 ```

-We use `pip3` to manage dependencies.
+We use `pip3` to manage dependencies and keep track of these in `requirements.txt`.

 ```
 (env) $ pip3 install -r requirements.txt